 The potential candidate for diaphragmatic plication must have dyspnea that cannot be solely attributed to another process (e.g., poorly controlled primary lung or heart disease) and must have an elevated hemidiaphragm on a posteroanterior and lateral (PA/LAT chest x-ray.
 Since the only goal of diaphragm plication is to treat dyspnea; operative intervention is indicated exclusively for symptomatic patients.
 An elevated hemidiaphragm or paradoxical motion per se do not warrant surgery in the absence of significant dyspnea.

 Relative contraindications to laparoscopic diaphragm plication are previous extensive abdominal surgery, BMI >35 for females and BMI >30 to 35 for males, and certain neuromuscular disorders.
 Ideally, morbidly obese patients should be evaluated for medical or surgical bariatric treatment prior to plication, since dyspnea may improve after significant weight loss and a plication may no longer be warranted.
 Any type of plication is challenging in the morbidly obese patient: the degree of plication may be compromised due to technical difficulties, the relief of dyspnea may be limited, and complications are likely.
-Patients with neuromuscular disorders should be approached with extreme caution; the symptomatic improvement is moderate at best, and complications are common.
-An individualized ...
+Patients with neuromuscular disorders should be approached with extreme caution; the symptomatic improvement is moderate at best, and complications are ...